localstack/snowflake-docs/content/en/user-guide/user-defined-functions/index.md

 ### Create a Python UDF

 You can create a Python UDF using the `CREATE FUNCTION` statement.
-The following example creates a Python UDF that takes a string as input and returns a string with a prefix.
+The following example creates a Python UDF that takes a string as input and returns the string with a prefix.

 ```sql
 CREATE OR REPLACE FUNCTION sample_func(sample_arg TEXT)